 Discover Yavapai Programs are designed for students and families who are exploring their options for college.
 The program provides general information about Yavapai College, programs, and services.
-Sessions begin at 10:00 a.m. and conclude at approximately 1:30 p.m.
+Sessions begin at 10:00 a.m. and conclude at approximately 11:15 a.m.
 The agenda includes:

-- General information session about admissions, cost of attendance, financial aid, degree programs, housing, student activities, advising services, and much more
+- General information session about admissions, cost of attendance, financial aid, degree programs, advising services, residence life, and much more - Optional campus tour

-- Campus Tours

-- Lunch.